NGF Top 100 Businesses in Golf

 Some companies have essentially created their own niche within the industry while others have grown into corporations with a varied portfolio of interests that run from course design to innovative technologies and consumer products.

-The inaugural NGF GOLF 100 was created to celebrate the totality of the golf business, but the sheer size of the industry -- and it’s many sectors – inevitably mean many successful, innovative and noteworthy companies and organizations don’t quite make the list, at least this time around.
+The NGF GOLF 100 was created to celebrate the totality of the golf business, but the sheer size of the industry -- and it’s many sectors – inevitably mean many successful, innovative and noteworthy companies and organizations don’t quite make the list, at least for now.

 In addition, there are other businesses of prominence within the golf world, but not necessarily endemic to the industry, that are deserving of recognition.